MEEP-projects/HGT_pipeline/README.md

 **HGT analysis pipeline**
 -------------

 Description of the different steps and scripts used.
 The scripts outlined below are in the 'scripts' folder.
+The key output files are in the 'data' folder.

 ***1. Aligning putative Blattabacterium inserts***